RAPIDS Accelerator for Apache Spark Compatibility with Apache Spark

 JSON

-The JSON format read is a very experimental feature which is expected to have some issues, so we disable it by default.
+The JSON format read is an experimental feature which is expected to have some issues, so we disable it by default.
 If you would like to test it, you need to enable spark.rapids.sql.format.json.enabled and spark.rapids.sql.format.json.read.enabled.

 from_json function